jklsnt/taproot3/src/history/history11/KBdHIST301OriginEssayPlanning.md

 # Essay (1st Draft)

 	The socio-economic lens is effective for the analysis of early American hsitory because the cylical relationship between a society's economics and social forces sheds light on the causes of the many events.
 (TEMP)
+	Utilizing the socioeconomic lens is effective for analyzing early North American pre-industrial history.